pySTEPS/pysteps/CONTRIBUTING.rst

 - Once the changes are finished and the tests passed, the commits history can be squashed into a single commit and then merged into the master branch.
 Squashing the commits helps to keep a clean commit history in the main branch.

-This helps approach helps to keep the commits history clean and allows experimentation in the branch without compromising the stability of the package.

 Processing pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~